Breville Barista Express Review: Still Going Strong!

 That’s it for my Breville Barista Express review.
 I know that lots of you already own this machine, so I’d love to hear what you think.
 The comments section is all yours!

-Breville Barista Express Review FAQ
+Breville Barista Express Espresso Maker FAQ

 Both DeLonghi and Breville are known for producing excellent home espresso machines.